Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

         region: CYL1 and BOX
     - init_fields:

 In simulations with exaDEM, you need to define a simulation domain, which can be expanded later if necessary if you specify expandable: true and the boundary condition is not periodic.
-It is very important that cell size, grid dimensions and simulation box are consistent.
+It is very important that cell size, grid dimensions, and simulation box are consistent.

 .. code-block:: yaml